sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 There are 2 types of validation you can perform before you accept data from Excel:

-- preventing users from typing incompatible data (e.g., column is numeric but the user types in some text), which you can do using **Declarative Validation**;
+- preventing users from typing incompatible data (e.g., column is numeric but the user types in some text), which you can do using Declarative Validation;
-- preventing users from breaking the integrity of your data (which can span all data), which you can do using **Programmatic Validation**;
+- preventing users from breaking the integrity of your data (which can span all data), which you can do using Programmatic Validation;

 ### Declarative Validation